IBM/knative101/workshop/exercise-3/README.md

 ### Forward specific requests coming into IKS ingress to the Knative Ingress Gateway

 1. When requests come in to our fibonacci application through the ingress subdomain, we want them to be forwarded to the Knative ingress gateway.
-Update the `forward-ingress.yaml` file with your own ingress subdomain, prepended with `fib-knative.default`, or whatever subdomain you would like your application to live at.
+Update the `forward-ingress.yaml` file with your own ingress subdomain, prepended with `fib-knative.default`.
+Remember that the fully qualified domain name for a route has the following form: `{route}.{namespace}.{domain}`.

 The file should look something like:

 ```yaml
   apiVersion: extensions/v1beta1